ibm-cloud-docs/solution-tutorials/kubernetes-log-analysis-kibana.md

 ## Create the Monitoring service

 1. From the IBM Cloud Dashboard, select the **region**, **org** and **space** where you want to create your **Monitoring** service.
 2. From the [Catalog](https://console.bluemix.net/catalog/), select and create a [**Monitoring**](https://console.bluemix.net/catalog/services/monitoring?taxonomyNavigation=apps) service.
-If you're unable to create the service, check for an existing instance of the Log Analysis service in your space.
+If you're unable to create the service, check for an existing instance of the Monitoring service in your space.

 ## Create a starter application
 {: #create_application}